-Gain Steady state error System behavior

-$e{SS} = SP - PV$ at steady state

-1

-10

-The PV never exceeds 10% of SP value and

-settles (not oscillate more than 2% of steady

-state value) within 10 seconds.
+Gain Steady state error $e{SS} = SP - PV$ at steady state System behavior 1 10 The PV never exceeds 10% of SP value and settles (not oscillate more than 2% of steady state value) within 10 seconds.

-the system should not have more than 10% oversho ot of SP value and should settle (not oscillate

 If the system should not have more than 10% overshoot of SP value and should settle (not oscillate more than 2% of steady state value) within 10 seconds what is the approximate maximum gain you can have with this system?
 What happens to allowable gain if the propagation delay is increased to 2 s?
 Write down your answers in the space provided below: